ardeora-cmu/Project5/README.md

 the source code the compiled (.class files) will be placed within directories and sub directories.

-:checkered_flag:**Proper submission of Project5 is worth 5% of the total Project 5 grade.
+:checkered_flag:**The proper submission of Project 5 is worth points on your Project 5 grade.
 In order to submit properly, your directory structure must be as described here:**

 Make a directory in your home directory called Project5.